 Cost reduction which is the primary expected benefit of automation, may not necessarily be realised at some sites.
 This is because automation in kitchens, robotic porters, and implementation of ICT infrastructure to communicate between systems and facilitate the entire process may require significant implementation investment.
-In addition, maintenance of these technologies require specialists such as hardware and software engineers or third-party contractors. additional maintenance implementation costs may not be offset by savings in the demand for the food services workforce should and be carefully considered.
-50 This is particularly important for NSW Health, where many sites are very small and it may therefore, be likely that it will not be financially viable to adopt new technologies at all sites.
+In addition, maintenance of these technologies will require specialists such as hardware and software engineers or third-party contractors. maintenance These additional and implementation costs may not be offset by savings in the demand for the food services workforce and should be carefullv considered.
+This is particularly important for NSW Health, where many sites are very small and it may therefore, be likely that it will not be financially viable to adopt new technologies at all sites.